Food As Medicine

 While food can be used to help the body recover from illness, the main aim of natural medicine is to maintain a state of wellness to prevent sickness, both acute and chronic.

-Over the past few years, chronic illness has increased markedly in western countries with the high consumption of fast, heavily processed foods and sugar-filled beverages.
+Over past years, chronic illness has increased markedly in western countries with the high consumption of fast, heavily processed foods and sugar-filled beverages.
 We have also had a large increase in the number of chemicals in our food from both growing and processing.
 These processed foods and chemicals can disrupt our hormonal system and lead to obesity, diabetes, poor cardiac health, and auto-immune problems.

 For this reason, Naturopaths and Nutritionists suggest eating a diet high in fresh foods such as vegetables, fruits, nuts, seeds, legumes, and lean meats.
 Fresh organically grown foods (3,4) generally have more nutrition and less toxicity and are a good choice.
 Select foods low in refined flour and sugars and use organic honey as a sweetener when needed.
-Tip: do not overheat honey as it can alter its properties.
-If you wish to add honey to a hot drink, allow it to cool a little before adding honey – do not cook it on the stove or in the microwave.

 Manuka Honey Superfoods